cedricgrothues/home-automation/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update tests and screenshots as appropriate.

 ## Credits
 This project is based on [Jake Wright](https://github.com/jakewright)'s idea of a home-automation system, his youtube series and his home-automation repo.